Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 local previous_tile =
 ```

 We will assign it to a function called `map:get_entity`.
 We will use this to get the times of all the dynamic tiles we want.
-We want the names of all the `tile_` dynamic tiles with some number index.
+One wants the names of all the `tile_` dynamic tiles with some number index.
 For example, `tile_1`.

 ```lua
 local previous_tile = map:get_entity("tile_"